 With Emergency Alerts, team members simply press a button to send an audio recording and their location with high priority to a designated emergency channel.
-This immediately shares the nature and location of any emergency to those that need to know.
+This immediately shares the nature and location of an emergency to those that need to know.
+To learn more, keep reading this post, or click on the button below to watch a quick explainer video:

 Emergency Alerts keep your workforce safe, informed, and connected.
 This is especially powerful for organizations with lone workers, remote workers, and field workers.
 Through mass communication and geolocation sharing, employees quickly respond to and resolve critical events.